Why study Master of Philosophy at HELP's ELM Graduate School?

 You will need to fulfill one of these entry requirements to join the programme.

 - A Bachelor’s degree in business or related field with a minimum CGPA of 2.75 or equivalent from HELP University or a recognised university; or

 - A Bachelor’s degree with CGPA of 2.50 and above but less than 2.75 or equivalent from HELP University or a recognised university are subject to approval by the Dean of the School in consultation with the Academic Programme Director;

 - Other qualifications equivalent to a bachelor’s degree with a minimum of 5 years working experience in a relevant field that is subject to rigorous internal assessment acceptable by the Senate;

 - Students are also expected to submit a preliminary research proposal as part of the application and undergo a personal interview with a faculty member.
-The preliminary research proposal should outline the rationale, objectives, issues, methodology and potential contribution and timeline to complete.
-It should be no less than 1,000 words.

-- International applicants are required to fulfil a minimum score of 6.0 for International English Language Testing System (IELTS) or the equivalent.
+- International applicants are required to fulfil a minimum score of 6.0 for the International English Language Testing System (IELTS) or the equivalent.

 Students’ application will be assessed to determine their eligibility.
 The area of research should be within the School’s research focus with suitable supervision and resources provided.

 Here are the career pathways for graduates who complete the Master of Philosophy programme.
 The graduates can further their studies and do a postgraduate degree to further unlock more career pathways.